PCMDI/AI-MIP/README.md

 # AI-MIP

-Doucumentation hub for the AI-MIP initiative
+This repository is for a Doucumentation hub for the AI/Machine-Learning Earth System Model Intercomparison Project (AI-MIP) initiative.